Complex abstract Wiener spaces: Prerequisites

-In the following definition we will assume that $H$ and $B$ are Hilbert and Banach spaces over $\K$, respectively, such that $H \sub B$ algebraically, densely, and topologically.
-This means that $H$ is a linear subspace of $B$, that $H$ lies dense in $B$, and that the $H$-norm is stronger than the $B$-norm.
+In the following definition we will assume that $H$ and $B$ are Hilbert and Banach spaces over $\K$, respectively, such that $H \sub B$ algebraically, densely, and topologically.\footnote{Here we use the language from \cite{grubb}, specifically Chapter 12.4 and the discussion of the Lax-Milgram lemma.
+This lemma can be of use in light of \Cref{thm:characterisation} and the application in \cref{ssec:fgf}.} This means that $H$ is a linear subspace of $B$, that $H$ lies dense in $B$, and that the $H$-norm is stronger than the $B$-norm.
 In particular, this implies that any $f \in B'$ restricted to $H$ is a continuous, linear map $f|_H: H \to \K$.
-Thus $f|_H \in H'$, and so $\iota_H(f|_H) \in H$.
-In this sense, $\iota_H$ can be defined as a map from $B'$ to $H$.

 \begin{definition} Let $H$ be a separable Hilbert space over $\K$ and let $B$ be a separable Banach space over $\K$.
 Assume that $H \sub B$ algebraically, densely, and topologically.
 If $\nu$ is a probability measure on $(B, \B(B))$ with characteristic function